 Baroque artists and architects were masters of light.

 The Baroque period is one of the first times that artists paid close attention to light.
 Finishes were chosen based on how the light would reflect.
 Also, they incorporated areas of intense light and darkness to show contrast and create drama.
 You can see this effect in areas of buildings that are intentionally left dark as well as in paintings.
 This effect is known in the art world as Chiaroscuro.

 Baroque architecture and colonialism are closely linked.

-European colonialism helped fund some of the opulence seen in Baroque buildings.
-Particularly in Spain and France, colonial money helped rulers construct elaborate palaces and mansions to showcase their power.
+European colonialism may have helped fund some of the opulence seen in Baroque buildings.
+Particularly in Spain and France as colonial money helped rulers construct elaborate palaces and mansions to showcase their power.

 There are different styles and periods of Baroque architecture.

 The Baroque aesthetic can be broken into two styles: full Baroque and restrained Baroque.
-The former was more prevalent in southwestern Europe during the first century of the Baroque period.
+The former was more prevalent in southwestern Europe during most of the 17th Century from 1600-1675.
 Restrained Baroque was seen in northwestern Europe during the Late Baroque period from 1675-1725.

 The word baroque means imperfect pearl.

 The Baroque period was named centuries later with the intent to capture the extreme opulence and drama of the era.
 The term baroque alluded to some lavish pearl brooches of the time.

 In summary, Baroque architecture is a theatrical style of building that originated in Italy in the 17th century.
 Structures in the Baroque style were predominately churches, mansions, and palaces and were meant to showcase wealth, power, and an eye for beauty.
 Period Baroque architecture does not exist in North America, but specific themes like dynamism and Chiaroscuro have been implemented into other art forms and building styles.